 Central Student Fund

 Student organizations are required to deposit all of their funds with the Central Student Funds Account.
 An organization must have an account in the Central Student Fund to receive a Student Senate appropriation.
-The central treasury is a service provided by the Office of the Dean of Student Affairs for the convenience of student organizations.
+The central treasury is a service provided by the Office of the Vice President for Student Life and Dean of Students for the convenience of student organizations.
 No organization loses control over its own funds when they are deposited in the Central Student Funds Account, which is audited annually.
 The student accountant pays all bills of groups with accounts on vouchers submitted by the organization and provides monthly statements of account to all organizations.
-The student accountant can be reached through the Office of the Dean of Student Affairs.
+The student accountant can be reached through the Office of the Vice President for Student Life and Dean of Students.

 Special Program Needs

-Student organizations are encouraged to seek the assistance of the Office of Student Programs with programming efforts.
-Authorization from the Office of Student Programs is necessary for special services, labor, and equipment from the Office of Buildings and Grounds.
+Student organizations are encouraged to seek the assistance of the Office of Student Involvement with programming efforts.
+Authorization from the Office of Student Involvement is necessary for special services, labor, and equipment from the Office of Buildings and Grounds.

 The membership of the Interfaith Council at Lycoming College will consist of the Campus Minister and the president of each faith based group that is recognized by the Student Senate.
 The Council will meet to share happenings of the individual organizations.
 Collaboration among the groups is expected.
 While seeking to foster the spiritual growth of students, and encouraging community service, the council will endorse the education of the members (speakers, etc.) As a resource, the council will remind clubs to be faithful to their respective constitutions.